What is an irrational number in math?

 Irrational numbers are non-terminating and non-recurring decimal numbers i.e, the decimal expansion that neither terminates nor becomes periodic.

-These cannot be expressed in the form of a ratio, such as p/q, where p and q are integers, q ≠ 0.
+These cannot be expressed in the form of a ratio, such as p/q, where p and q are integers, and q ≠ 0.
 It is a contradiction of rational numbers.

 - pi is an irrational number whose value is nearly 3.1415926...